(This guide has been updated with current models for July 2019)

 The fact that the Pegasus is the oldest surviving running shoe series is a testament to its extremely versatile nature.
 It’s got a cushioned and responsive ride which works for most run types, and the sleeved upper has a comfortable interior.
 The outsole is durable so you get more value for the cash spent.

-It’s year two for the Epic React, a running shoe which derives its cushioning from the new midsole foam.
+It’s year two for the Epic React, a running shoe which derives its cushioning from the rubbery midsole foam.
 The V2 sports the same midsole and outsole as the V1, which means that you get an identical ride.

-The Epic React V2 is perfect for long distance runs because of its deep and responsive cushioning.
+The Epic React V2 is perfect for long-distance runs because of its deep and responsive cushioning.
 The rear-foot stability has improved slightly because of the redesigned heel clip.
 Worth underscoring is the fact that the React foam hardens up in freezing temps, so you might want to wait till spring to get a pair.

 The sock-like Flyknit upper fits nearly identical to the outgoing version.
 The single-piece Flyknit upper has a form-fitting silhouette with smooth insides.
 Although, running in them barefoot can be tricky for some – the V2 has the same inwards-looping heel loop as the V1.

 On one hand, the ride feels great.
-The combination of Zoom X and React foam produce a ride quality which is comfortable for long distance runs without any of the slowness.
+The combination of Zoom X and React foam produce a ride quality which is comfortable for long-distance runs without any of the slowness.